GeoscienceAustralia/galileoQC/docs/source/geowhizz.md

 The Lines Group contains an array of subsidiary line groups, one for each survey line segment.

-Each line group has the following attributes:
+Each line group has the following attributes (see [here](#linenumbers-target) for background information):

-LineNumber, HasBeenFlown, PlannedLine, Segment, ReflightNumber.

-These require some explanation.
-An airborne survey is planned as a number of survey lines.
-When it is flown, any one line might be broken into segments for logistical reasons.
-Any planned line or line segment might, when flown, fail a QC test and consequently be re-flown.
-So, for example, planned line 100100 might be divided into say two segments: 100110 and 100120; line 100120 might have an error necessitating a re-flight: line 100121.
-Different acquisition companies typically have different numbering schemes for these situations, and the schemes might vary for the same acquirer over different surveys.
+`LineNumber`, `HasBeenFlown`, `PlannedLine`, `Segment`, `ReflightNumber`.

-AirGravQC attempts to track this information via the line group attributes.
-The PlannedLine attribute is the only crucial one since the aircraft positions are required to follow the planned positions to within certain specified parameters.
+The PlannedLine attribute is the most important since the aircraft positions are required to follow the planned positions to within certain specified parameters.
 Consequently AirGravQC needs to know which planned line was being followed for any flown line.
 The HasBeenFlown parameter is not used.

 Each line group also has an array of data-set groups, one data-set group for each channel of data provided by the acquirer.